 Adding extra fans to your PC is a great way to improve cooling and ensure that your components run efficiently, especially during intense tasks like gaming or video editing.
-This guide will walk you through the process of connecting additional fans to your PC, covering everything from choosing the right fans to connecting them safely and effectively.

 Why You Might Need Extra Fans